meetoseh/backend/docs/redis/keys.md

   - `failed_permanently`: how many failed in a non-retryable way (e.g., 400 response)
   - `failed_transiently`: how many failed in a retryable way (e.g., 429 response)

+- `stats:sms:receipt_stale_job` goes to a hash where the keys are, for the last time the receipt stale detection job completed normally (except for `started_at`, which is the last time the job started):

+  - `started_at`: the time the job started in seconds since the unix epoch
+  - `finished_at`: the time the job finished in seconds since the unix epoch
+  - `running_time`: how long the job took to complete in seconds
+  - `callbacks_queued`: how many failure callbacks were queued
+  - `stop_reason`: one of `list_exhausted`, `time_exhausted`, or `signal`

+- `stats:sms:receipt_recovery_job` goes to a hash where the keys are, for the last time the receipt stale detection job completed normally (except for `started_at`, which is the last time the job started):

+  - `started_at`: the time the job started in seconds since the unix epoch
+  - `finished_at`: the time the job finished in seconds since the unix epoch
+  - `running_time`: how long the job took to complete in seconds
+  - `stop_reason`: one of `list_exhausted`, `time_exhausted`, or `signal`
+  - `attempted`: how many message resources we tried to fetch from twilio
+  - `pending`: how many message resources were retrieved successfully but still had a pending status (like `sending`)
+  - `succeeded`: how many message resources were retrieved successfully and were now in a terminal successful state (like `delivered`)
+  - `failed`: how many message resources were retrieved successfully but were in a terminal failure state (like `undelivered`)
+  - `lost`: how many message resources no longer exist on twilio as evidenced by a 404 response
+  - `permanent_error`: how many failed to be fetched due to an error unlikely to be resolved by retrying
+  - `transient_error`: how many failed to be fetched due to an error likely resolvable by retrying

+- `stats:sms:receipt_reconciliation_job` goes to a hash where the keys are, for the last time the receipt stale detection job completed normally (except for `started_at`, which is the last time the job started):

+  - `started_at`: the time the job started in seconds since the unix epoch
+  - `finished_at`: the time the job finished in seconds since the unix epoch
+  - `running_time`: how long the job took to complete in seconds
+  - `stop_reason`: one of `list_exhausted`, `time_exhausted`, or `signal`
+  - `attempted`: how many events we tried to process
+  - `pending`: how many indicated the message resource was still in a pending state
+  - `succeeded`: how many indicated the message resource was now in a terminal successful state
+  - `failed`: how many indicated the message resource was now in a terminal failure state
+  - `found`: of those attempted, how many were still in the receipt pending set and thus were able to be updated or removed
+  - `updated`: of those found, how many did we update to a new, but still pending, status
+  - `duplicate`: of those found, how many didn't need an update because they had the same value as before
+  - `out_of_order`: of those found, how many didn't need an update because we had newer information already
+  - `removed`: of those found, how many were removed from the receipt pending set

+- `stats:sms_polling:daily:{unix_date}` goes to a hash where the keys are strings representing the event (see `sms_polling_stats`) and the values are the counts for the given unix date, not broken down by additional information (see the next key for the breakdown)

+  - `detected_stale`: how many times the receipt stale detection job detected that a message resource hasn't been updated in a while and queued the failure callback
+  - `queued_for_recovery`: how many times a failure callback for an sms decided to "retry", which in this context means queue the message resource sid on the recovery queue
+  - `abandoned`: how many times a failure callback for an sms decided to abandon the resource, which in this context means delete the message resource from the receipt pending set
+  - `attempted`: how many message resources we tried to fetch via polling
+  - `received`: how many message resources we received via polling
+  - `error_client_404`: how many message resources no longer existed on Twilio
+  - `error_client_429`: how many message resources we couldn't fetch due to rate limiting
+  - `error_client_other`: how many message resources we couldn't fetch due to a 4xx response
+  - `error_server`: how many message resources we couldn't fetch due to a 5xx response
+  - `error_network`: how many message resources we couldn't fetch due to a network error connecting to Twilio
+  - `error_internal`: how many message resources we couldn't fetch due to an internal error forming the request or processing the response

+- `stats:sms_polling:daily:{unix_date}:extra:{event}` goes to a hash where the keys depend on the event and the values are counts for the given unix date, such that the sum of the values within a particular event match the events total.
+The events with an extra breakdown are:

+  - `detected_stale` broken down by message status at the time we detected it was stale
+  - `queued_for_recovery` broken down by number of previous failures
+  - `abandoned` broken down by number of previous failures
+  - `received` broken down by `{old message status}:{new message status}`, e.g., `accepted:queued`
+  - `error_client_other` broken down by HTTP status code
+  - `error_server` broken down by HTTP status code

+- `stats:sms_polling:daily:earliest` goes to a string representing the earliest date, as a unix date number, for which there may be daily sms polling information still in redis

+- `stats:sms_events:daily:{unix_date}` goes to a hash where the keys are strings representing the event (see `sms_event_stats`) and the values the counts for the given unix date, not broken down by additional information (see the next key for the breakdown).

+  - `attempted`: how many events we tried to process.
+  - `received_via_webhook`: how many events (of those attempted) came from webhooks
+  - `received_via_polling`: how many events (of those attempted) came from polling
+  - `pending`: how many indicated the message resource was still in a pending state
+  - `succeeded`: how many indicated the message resource was now in a terminal successful state
+  - `failed`: how many indicated the message resource was now in a terminal failure state
+  - `found`: of those attempted, how many were still in the receipt pending set and thus were able to be updated or removed
+  - `updated`: of those found, how many did we update to a new, but still pending, status
+  - `duplicate`: of those found, how many didn't need an update because they had the same value as before
+  - `out_of_order`: of those found, how many didn't need an update because the event was older than the information we already had
+  - `removed`: of those found, how many were removed from the receipt pending set
+  - `unknown`: of those attempted, how many were not found? (`found + unknown = attempted`)

+- `stats:sms_events:daily:{unix_date}:extra:{event}` goes to a hash where the keys depend on the event and the values are counts for the given unix date, such that the sum of the values within a particular event match the events total.
+The events with an extra breakdown are:
+  - `attempted` is broken down by `MessageStatus` received (`sent`, `lost`, etc)
+  - `received_via_webhook` and `received_via_polling` are broken down by the `MessageStatus` of what was received
+  - `pending`, `succeeded`, and `failed` are broken down by the `MessageStatus` they are now in
+  - `updated` is broken down by the formatted string `{old message status}:{new message status}`, e.g., `accepted:sending`
+  - `duplicate` is broken down by the `MessageStatus`
+  - `out_of_order` is broken down by the out of order `{stored message status}:{event message status}`
+  - `removed` is broken down by the formatted string `{old message status}:{new message status}`, e.g., `sending:sent`
+  - `unknown` is broken down by the `MessageStatus`
+- `stats:sms_events:daily:earliest` goes to a string representing the earliest date, as a unix date number, for which there may be daily sms event information still in redis

+- `stats:sms_webhooks:daily:{unix_date}` goes to a hash where the strings representing the event (described here), and the values are the count for the given unix date.
+The events are:

+  - `received`: how many webhook POST calls were received by the backend
+  - `verified`: how many of those webhook calls had a valid signature, and so we inspected the body
+  - `accepted`: how many of the verified calls were we able to understand
+  - `unprocessable`: how many of the verified calls couldn't be understood
+  - `signature_missing`: how many received calls were missing a signature
+  - `signature_invalid`: how many received calls had an invalid signature
+  - `body_read_error`: the body was not able to be read, required for verifying the signature
+  - `body_max_size_exceeded`: the body was too big and so we stopped processing it
+  - `body_parse_error`: the body content couldn't be parsed for signature verification

+- `stats:sms_webhooks:daily:earliest` goes to a string representing the earliest date, as a unix date number, for which there may be daily sms webhook information still in redis

 ### Personalization subspace

 These are regular keys used by the personalization module